 - You have to quarantine.

-- Get tested on day 7 after your encounter with a high-risk contact.
+- on day 7 after your last contact with the person who has coronavirus.

 - Always wear a face mask.